Home » Gold Trading Guide

 Paying attention to the Gold/Silver ratio

 Another strategy, which long-term traders may employ, includes keeping track of the gold/silver ratio.
-The reason to do so is because, from historical perspective, both precious metals have been regarded as stores of value with commercial uses.
+The reason to do so is because, from a historical perspective, both precious metals have been regarded as stores of value with commercial uses.

 The Gold/Silver ratio reflects the proportional relationship between the spot prices of gold and silver, or how many ounces of silver can be purchased with a single ounce of gold.